 “I’ve been taking levothyroxine for years and have felt crappy the whole time.
 I could barely drag myself out of bed.
 Trying to take my thyroid medicine on an empty stomach and wait an hour before eating or drinking was really inconvenient.

 “After reading on your website that thyroid could be taken at night I feel liberated.
 My days are normal again.
 Since I’m taking my vitamins, minerals and tea earlier, I’m not having trouble sleeping anymore and I don’t wake up feeling exhausted.
 My energy is back.”

 The most important thing to remember about taking Synthroid or any other thyroid hormone is to be consistent.
 Even taking your pill with breakfast can work, so long as you do it every day and your breakfast time doesn’t vary too much.
 If you are consistent, your doctor will adjust the dose so that it is appropriate for your usual regimen.

-It is better to avoid taking Synthroid at the same time as some supplements you might be swallowing with your morning juice: both iron and calcium can reduce the absorption of the hormone.
-It is also better not to take Synthroid or other versions of levothyroxine with a high-fiber breakfast such as bran muffins or bran flakes cereal.
+It is better to avoid taking Synthroid at the same time as some supplements you might be swallowing with your morning juice.
+Specifically, both iron and calcium can reduce the absorption of the hormone.
+Vitamin C, on the other hand, can increase absorption (Clinical Therapeutics, Feb.
+2017).
+Soybeans, like coffee, interfere with good absorption, so you might want to skip the soy sausage if you take your levothyroxine at breakfast time.
+We don’t know exactly how fiber affects levothyroxine, so to be prudent, don’t indulge in bran muffins or bran flakes cereal.